 The word Muonde refers to indigenous fig trees of this semi-arid region, especially the big beautiful free-standing Ficus sur.
 This is a tree associated with fruits and birds and life.
 It is noted to particularly grow and thrive in places where there is water beneath the ground.
 It becomes huge and ancient and enduring.
 It is a tree that accommodates ancestral spirits as they move between the worlds.
 There are prohibitions on cutting or harming the muonde, and they are not cut down when fields are cleared for agriculture (people resisted government efforts to make them do this for many decades).
 Its shade is one of the most preferred for meetings, ceremonies, churches, and for resting between bouts of weeding in the hot summer sun.
 The muonde are honored but they are also fun.
 Children love to play in such figs, climbing to get the fruits, and (in some species), gathering the sap for birdlime and locally-made chewing gum.
 Overall, then, the muonde is thus a connecting point for community, ecology and spirituality.
-As Emmanuel Sigauke observed in the deliberations of our advisory committee, riffing on thoughts from Anuja Mendiratta and Brock Dolman, both of whom had visited earlier this year, “Muonde Trust was formed to keep the connection (one that already exists) between spirit, community and ecology”.
+As Emmanuel Sigauke observed in the deliberations of our advisory committee, riffing on thoughts from Anuja Mendiratta and Brock Dolman, both of whom visited in 2013, “Muonde Trust was formed to keep the connection (one that already exists) between spirit, community and ecology”.

 This Muonde site will increasingly share the stories of this community and the work of the Trust, both with other Zimbabweans and the world at large.
 Watch this space, contribute, sign up for our mailing list, and do give us your feedback.

 This message is only visible to site admins

 Problem displaying Facebook posts.